Risky Users and Sign-in Risk

-They evaluate signals generated by sign-in’s and user activity within Azure and Microsoft 365 tools and services.
+They evaluate signals generated by sign-in’s and user activity within Entra and Microsoft 365 tools and services.

 Detection: Offline